 You need to mark the “show hidden files” setting to see the Wasabi data folder.

 To avoid problems, make sure you close Wasabi Wallet before proceeding to rename any of your wallets.

 What password should I use?

-The password you set is used to encrypt the mnemonic recovery words, and the private keys stored on the computer.
+The password you set is used as a 13th word (passphrase) as described in BIP 39, and is used to encrypt the private key of the extended private key as described in BIP 38 to get an encrypted private key which is stored on the computer.
 This is the password that will unlock your bitcoin to anyone who has access to the backup or computer.
-You will need to type in the password before you can spend from Wasabi wallet.
+You will need to type in the password before you can spend from a Wasabi wallet.
 So if your backup gets compromised, this password is the only thing protecting your precious sats.

 It is VERY important to use a random and long password.

 Since it is very difficult for humans to generate true randomness, it is good to use a tool to help find a strong password.
-This can be the dice ware wordlist, for true off-line password.
+This can be the Diceware english wordlist, for true off-line password.
+For Diceware in other languages follow this link.
 A secure password manager software might also be used, but be careful here.